Do you have sinusitis?

 - Facial pressure

 - Nasal congestion (difficulty breathing through your nose)

 - Drainage down the back of your throat (post-nasal drip)

 - Chronic, non-productive cough (especially in children)

 - Discomfort and pain of upper teeth

 If you are like many patients, you may have misdiagnosed yourself as having allergies or a cold, when you actually have sinusitis.
 It’s important to see Regional ENT Associates to get a proper diagnosis.
 Their expertise and care can help you get back to feeling better and doing what you love as quickly as possible.

-Click HERE to see a brief test than can help determine if you are suffering from sinus problems or something else.
+Click HERE to take a brief test that can help determine if you are suffering from sinus problems or something else.